 So here are a couple of recommendations (there are really not a ton of options) for the best alcohol free wine to try if you have a fatty liver.

-Please note: I get commissions for purchases made through the links below (but they don’t have an influence over the recommended products)
+Please note: I get commissions for purchases made through the links below (but they don’t have an influence over the recommended products or their price)

 For our US readers, I can recommend the following: